VenkatArchitect/final/README.md

          IMPORTANT NOTE: THE MACHINE SHOULD HAVE THE FOLLOWING VERSION DEPENDENCIES SATISFIED.

+         1) Python should be >= 3.9.6, better be 3.9.13.

+         2) sqlite3 should be as latest as possible, better be 3.33.0.

+         After making sure that the above requirements are satisfied, please go to step 3) below.

-         The versions of the dependencies are specified in the exp-requirements.txt file itself, but repeating it once more here for clarity:
+         3) The versions of the dependencies are specified in the exp-requirements.txt file itself, but repeating it once more here for clarity:

          Dependency Versions: